cqpancoast/diverge/README.md

 ### How do I use it?

 Just type in qflip and then the number of things you have to choose between.
+The program will:
-It'll take the huge number from the ANU server and mod it by your number.
+- take a huge number from the ANU quantum random number generator,
+- split it into a bunch of still big ones),
+- store those numbers in a json file in `~/.qflip`,
+- and mod it by the number you specify.

-If you don't spefcify a number, it'll mod 2.
+If you don't spefcify a number, it'll choose 2.

 ```shell
 $ qflip